aksommerville/egg2/README.md

 - - - - This bit me in Mysteries of the Crypt.
 Would have been great to get a little hint about the arg format when placing a sprite.
 - - [ ] MapEditor: Can we handle transparent tiles better?
 Maybe `NS_sys_bgcolor` or something?
 - - [ ] TilesheetEditor: Weird when the image is mostly transparent.
 Use a different color for the margin.
-- - [ ] editor: New map modal doesn't dismiss after creating map, in "position" regime.
+- - [x] editor: New map modal doesn't dismiss after creating map, in "position" regime.
 Also, got a wildly incorrect position.
-- - [ ] editor: Maps get created with 3-param position.
+- - [x] editor: Maps get created with 3-param position.
 There are no 3-param command sizes.
 Make it 2 or 4.
+- - [ ] editor: Delete resource, if selected we should reload with no selected resource.
 - - [ ] editor: MissingResourcesService: For song, Report missing drums and unconfigured channels.
 - - [ ] native: Can we use egg-stdlib's rand()?
 There might be some value in having PRNG behave exactly the same across targets.
 - - [ ] native: Record and playback session.
 - - [ ] native: Add an initial audio delay like we did in v1.
 I've noticed missed notes in Humm Fu.
+- - [ ] eggdev client: Detect changes to shared_symbols.h and rebuild symbols when changed.
+Currently you have to restart the server if you change symbols.
 - - [ ] macos: System language
 - - [ ] windows: System language
 - - [ ] native: Global config file.
 Command-line options, and also persist `egg_prefs_set()` here.